Qualified doctors Certified medications Online consultation with aftercare

 • Keep a dizziness diary.
 Write down when and under what circumstances you feel dizzy.
 This helps to identify the cause of your dizzy spells and decide on a strategy to deal with them.

 • Reduce stress.
 Stress may intensify dizziness.
 Try to do relaxation exercises every day and make sure you get enough quality sleep.
-Find ways to improve the quality of your sleep.

 • Stabilise your blood sugar.
 Eat a balanced diet with lots of fruit and vegetables (fibre!) and make sure your meals contain enough protein, healthy fats and slow-acting carbohydrates.
 Avoid processed foods, alcohol, smoking and too much caffeine.